SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 HNSW structure
 </div>

 An easy way to think about it: The higher levels are like highways, then major roads, then streets, then the final address on the bottom layer.
 The upper levels point you towards the region where the final address is, instead of exploring each street.
+Just that the assignment of each point as a highway, road, or street is random (more details below).

 HNSW organizes vectors into a layered graph where each layer helps narrow down the search, so the query vector is compared to relatively few other vectors.